 I recommend starting in a journal because goals should be a bit private at first.
 They should be something only you know about and nurture.
 If anyone asks, you will know what to say because you have them written down!

-I hope these have given you an idea of how to find and tackle your goals!
+Thank you for reading!
+I hope everything was explained well enough so you can use this as a guide to set your goals!
 I think you need goals big and small.
 They’re helpful when you have no idea what you’re doing.

-Focus on now and write down what your goals are so you don’t forget them bbs!
+Focus on now and write down what your goals are so you don’t forget them!

 Read more from me: